astarte-platform/astarte/doc/pages/tutorials/010-astarte_in_5_minutes.md

 $ docker-compose up -d
 ```

-`generate-compose-files.sh` will generate a root CA for devices, a key pair for Housekeeping and Pairing, and a self-signed certificate for the broker (note: this is a *really* bad idea in production).
+`generate-compose-files.sh` will generate a root CA for devices, a key pair for Housekeeping, and a self-signed certificate for the broker (note: this is a *really* bad idea in production).
 You can tune the compose file further to use legitimate certificates and custom keys, but this is out of the scope of this tutorial.

 Compose might take some time to bring everything up, but usually within a minute from the containers creation Astarte will be ready.
 Compose will forward the following ports to your machine: